2012 Atlantic hurricane season: Hurricane Isaac

 Later on August 25, Isaac emerged into the southwestern Atlantic Ocean over the Bahama Banks.
 Initially, the storm posed a threat to Florida and the 2012 Republican National Convention, but passed to the southwest late on August 26.
 However, its outer bands spawned tornadoes and dropped isolated areas of heavy rainfall, causing severe local flooding, especially in Palm Beach County.
 Neighborhoods in The Acreage, Loxahatchee, Royal Palm Beach, and Wellington were left stranded for up to several days.
 Tornadoes in the state destroyed 1 structure and caused damage to at least 102 others.
 Isaac reached the Gulf of Mexico and began a strengthening trend, reaching Category 1 hurricane status on August 28.
 At 0000 UTC on the following day, the storm made landfall near the mouth of the Mississippi River in Louisiana with winds of 80 mph.
 Three hours later, a dropsonde reported a barometric pressure of 965 mbar.
 Isaac briefly moved offshore, but made another landfall near Port Fourchon with winds of 80 mph at 0800 UTC on August 29.
 A combination of storm surge, strong winds, and heavy rainfall left 901,000 homes without electricity, caused damage to 59,000 houses, and resulted in losses to about 90% of sugarcane crops.
 Thousands of people required rescuing from their homes and vehicles due to flooding.
 The New Orleans area was relatively unscathed, due to levees built after hurricanes Katrina and Rita in 2005.
 Isaac slowly weakened while moving inland, and dissipated over Missouri on September 1.
 The remnants of Isaac continued generally eastward over southern Illinois before moving southward over Kentucky.
 On September 3, the mid-level circulation of the storm split into two parts, with one portion continuing southward into the Gulf of Mexico and the other eastward over Ohio.
 The remnants brought rainfall to some areas impacted by an ongoing drought.
-Throughout the United States, damage reached about $2.35 billion and there were 9 fatalities, most of which was incurred within the state of Louisiana.
+Throughout the United States, damage reached about $2.8 billion and 9 fatalities occurred, most of which was incurred within the state of Louisiana.